Iraneus/betamedneed/_services/research.md

 ![Offer items](/images/illustrations/offer-list.jpg)

-You can ‘Pay Now' or 'Pay Later’ with MedNeed Credit.
+You can Pay Now' or 'Pay Later with MedNeed Credit.

 You can pay with the MedNeed Card and use MedNeed Coupon if available.